 5. Relax at Jorge’s Rope Swing

 We didn’t know of Jorge’s Rope Swing when we first arrived at the island of Flores.
-We were exploring the town of Flores and since it isn’t so big, we were quickly running out of things to do there.
+We were exploring the town of Flores and since it isn’t so big, we were quickly running out of things to do in Flores.

-We are so glad we listened to him because Jorge’s Rope Swing became one of our favorite places in Guatemala.
+We are so glad we listened to him because Jorge’s Rope Swing became one of our favorite places to visit in Guatemala.

 It is a place with rope swings, a platform to jump into the lake from, hammocks, places where you can relax, eat and drink, or just swim.
 Jorge’s Rope Swing has an activity for everyone!